Less Than Full Time Training

 Any rejected application which is then re-submitted will still be subject to the 16 week notice period which may then cause a delay to the intended start date for LTFT training.

-After the LTFT application has made it’s way through our local process and is eligible for approval a letter confirming the approval will be sent to the doctor in training.
+After the LTFT application has made its way through our local process and is eligible for approval a letter confirming the approval will be sent to the doctor in training.
 This will also act as their certificate of eligibility throughout their training at the approved percentage.

-Doctors in training should refer to the guidance document if they are considering changing their working percentage.
+Resident doctors should refer to the guidance document if they are considering changing their working percentage.
 Any request to change training percentage must be made by completing and submitting the LTFT Application Form for approval.
 You are not permitted to commence your change of percentage until you have had your application approved by NHSE (Wessex Local Office).

 Applications need to be submitted no less than 16 weeks before start date of the normal programme rotation during which you wish to change your LTFT status.
 Applications may be considered outside of this time period for exceptional circumstances but evidence of Medical HR approval will be required as a supplement to your application.